pyeventsourcing/eventsourcing-eventstoredb/README.md

 ```

 Also set environment variable `EVENTSTOREDB_URI` to an EventStoreDB
-connection string URI.
+or KurrentDB connection string URI.
 This value will be used as the `uri`
-argument when the `ESDBClient` class is constructed by this package.
+argument when the `KurrentDBClient` class is constructed by this package.

 ```python
 os.environ['EVENTSTOREDB_URI'] = 'esdb://localhost:2113?Tls=false'
 ```

-If you are connecting to a "secure" EventStoreDB server, unless the
+If you are connecting to a "secure" EventStoreDB or KurrentDB server, unless
-root certificate of the certificate authority used to generate the
+the root certificate of the certificate authority used to generate the
 server's certificate is installed locally, then also set environment
 variable `EVENTSTOREDB_ROOT_CERTIFICATES` to an SSL/TLS certificate
 suitable for making a secure gRPC connection to the EventStoreDB server(s).
 This value will be used as the `root_certificates` argument when the
-`ESDBClient` class is constructed by this package.
+`KurrentDBClient` class is constructed by this package.

 ```python
 os.environ['EVENTSTOREDB_ROOT_CERTIFICATES'] = '<PEM encoded SSL/TLS root certificates>'
 ```

-Please refer to the [esdbclient](https://github.com/pyeventsourcing/esdbclient)
+Please refer to the [kurrentdbclient](https://github.com/pyeventsourcing/kurrentdbclient)
 documentation for details about starting a "secure" or "insecure" EventStoreDB
-server, the "esdb" and "esdb+discover" EventStoreDB connection string
+server, and the "esdb" and "esdb+discover" EventStoreDB connection string
 URI schemes, and how to obtain a suitable SSL/TLS certificate for use
 in the client when connecting to a "secure" EventStoreDB server.